umputun/cronn/README.md

 ## Use cases

-- Run any job with an easy to use cli scheduler
+- Run any job with easy to use cli scheduler
 - Schedule tasks in containers (`cronn` can be used as CMD or ENTRYPOINT)
 - Use `umputun/cronn` as a base image

-The main reason to use this thing is super-paranoid nature of regular cron(d).
-This replacement `cronn` supposed to run under regular user and won't loose env and won't jail job.
- Another good reason - support of day-templates and especially "last business day EOD" - `{{.YYYYMMDDEOD}}`
+In addition `cronn` provides:

+- Runs as an ordinary process or the entry point of container
+- Supports wide range of date templates
+- Optional email notification on failed or/and passed jobs
+- Optional jitter adding a random delay prior to execution of the job
+- Automatic restart of jobs in cronn (or container) failed unexpectedly
+- Reload crontab file on changes
+- Optional repeater for failed jobs

-## Usage
+## Basic usage

-- `cronn "30 23 * * 1-5" command arg1 arg2 ...`
+- `cronn -c "30 23 * * 1-5 command arg1 arg2 ..."`
-- `cronn "@every 5s" "ls -la"`
+- `cronn -c "@every 5s ls -la"`
 - `cronn -f crontab`

 Scheduling can be defined as:

-- standard crontab syntax `minute, hour, day-of-month, month, day-of-week`
+- standard 5-parts crontab syntax `minute, hour, day-of-month, month, day-of-week`
 - @ syntax, like `@every 5m`, `@midnight` and so on.

 If `-f` defined it gets **standard crontab** formatted file only.